CRAB-IZSLT/EnteroFlow/README.md

 </div>

 # EnteroFlow is developed by the National Reference Laboratory for Antimicrobial Resistance (NRL-AR) in Italy.
 ## At the moment is still under development and will be available soon.
-Please send an email to elena.diaconu@izslt.com to be informed when it becomes available.
+Please send an email to elena.diaconu@izslt.it to be informed when it becomes available.

 # Purpose